Search for a rare disease

 Other search option(s)

 A rare congenital disorder of copper metabolism with severe multisystemic manifestations that are primarily characterized by progressive neurodegeneration and marked connective tissue anomalies.
 A pathognomonic feature is the typical sparse, abnormal steely hair.

-Prevalence data are not available.
-The birth incidence is 1/300,000 in Europe and 1/360,000 in Japan.
-In Australia, the birth incidence is reported to be much higher (1/50,000-100,000), which may be due to a founder effect.
-MD is an X-linked disease primarily affecting males while females are usually unaffected carriers.
+Prevalence at birth is estimated at 1/300,000 and 1/360,000 in Europe and Japan, respectivley.
+In Australia, the birth prevalence is much higher (1/50,000-100,000), likely due to a founder effect.
+The disorder is X-linked and thus primarily affects males.

 Treatment is mainly symptomatic.
 Early parenteral copper-histidine supplementation may modify disease progression and some symptoms by providing extra copper to tissue and to copper-dependent enzymes.
 Oral administration of copper is ineffective as it is trapped in the intestines.

 Prognosis is poor and patients usually die in early childhood.
 However, careful medical care, and possibly copper administration, may extend life span.